Allegheny National Forest

 Increase Timber Harvesting and Management: Timber and hardwood products have long been an important part of the economic engine in the 15th District.
 Under longtime federal law, 25% of timber revenues generated on national forests are returned to the county of origin for essential public services.
 However, I remain concerned by the decreased amounts of board feet that have been produced across the national forest system in the past two decades.
 Increasing management activities, including harvesting, will better support our communities and overall forest health.

 Support the Forest Service: The Forest Service manages the ANF and does great additional work in research and development.
 I believe it is essential for the forest to receive adequate funding in order to carry out these core functions.
 I am a strong advocate for the Service and for appropriate funding in order to support national forest regions and carry out the agency’s mission.

 Continue Energy Production: In 1859, Colonel Edwin Drake drilled the world’s first commercial oil well in Titusville, Pennsylvania.
 As a result, northwestern PA played a critical role in American industrialization and the worldwide development of the petroleum industry.
 Due to the region’s history, the U.S National Park Service recognizes northwestern Pennsylvania as the Oil Region National Heritage Area.

 With this history in mind, oil and gas production continues to be a major economic engine in the ANF and surrounding areas.
 However, unlike other national forests, some 93% of the mineral rights are owned by the private sector.
-Pennsylvania law guarantees that mineral owners are provided with “reasonable access” to their property.
+Pennsylvania law guarantees mineral owners are provided with “reasonable access” to their property.
 As such, I will continue to support production in the ANF and the rights of mineral owners to access their property.

-For more information concerning my work and views on the ANF or Forest Issues, please contact my Washington, DC office.
+For more information concerning my work and views on the ANF or forest issues, please contact my Washington, DC office.